-Like creating a website, meetings should be a productive tool for your company’s overall success, right?
+Like creating a business website, meetings should be a productive tool for your company’s overall success, right?
 Yet more often than not many people feel that they are a huge waste of their time.

 The most common issues include people running late, not knowing who the leader is, an unclear reason for the hosting of the meeting in the first place, and attendants wondering if they could’ve just received this information over email instead.
 Despite the ‘haters,’ there’s something to be said about the powerful interaction of meeting face-to-face.

-The optimal objective should be to still host your meetings when appropriate, while making sure that they do in fact serve the best interests of every participant’s job duties and use of time.
+The optimal objective should be to still host your business meetings when appropriate, while making sure that they do in fact serve the best interests of every participant’s job duties and use of time.
 In this guide, we’ll show you how to run a meeting that does just this.

 Here’s everything you need to note about running effective meetings: